RHS Growing Guides

 What and where to buy

 Most commercially sold citrus plants are grafted to ensure they fruit at an early age.
 Ungrafted plants may take up to ten years to fruit, so make sure the plant you’re buying is mature enough to crop.
-The easiest way to be certain is to buy a plant that is actually in flower and/or fruiting.
+The easiest way to be certain is to buy a plant that is in flower and has started fruiting.

 Recommended Varieties